Mozarabs: Status

-Conversion to Islam was encouraged by the Ummayad Caliphs and Emirs of Córdoba.
-Many Mozarabs converted to Islam to avoid the heavy jizyah tax which they were subjected to as Dhimmis.
+Conversion to Islam was encouraged by the Umayyad caliphs and emirs of Córdoba.
+Many Mozarabs converted to Islam to avoid the heavy jizyah tax which they were subjected to as dhimmi.
 Conversion to Islam also opened up new horizons to the Mozarabs, alleviated their social position, ensured better living conditions, and broadened scope for more technically skilled and advanced work.
 Apostasy, however, for one who had been raised as a Muslim or had embraced Islam, was a crime punishable by death.

 Until the mid-9th century, relations between Muslims and the majority Christian population of Al-Andalus, were relatively cordial.
 Christian resistance to the first wave of Muslim conquerors was unsuccessful.
 In Murcia, a single surviving capitulation document must stand for many such agreements to render tribute in exchange for the protection of traditional liberties; in it, Theodomirus (Todmir in Arabic), Visigothic count of Orihuela, agrees to recognize Abd al-Aziz as overlord and to pay tribute consisting of a yearly cash payment supplemented with specific agricultural products.
 In exchange, Theodomir received Abd al-Aziz' promise to respect both his property and his jurisdiction in the province of Murcia.
 There was no change in the composition of the people on the land, and in cases like this one, even their Visigothic lords remained.

 In the Moorish controlled region of Al-Garb Al-Andalus to the west of Al-Andalus, which included the modern region of Algarve and most of Portugal, Mozarabs constituted the majority of the population.

 The Muslim geographer Ibn Hawqal, who visited the country in the middle of the 10th century, spoke of frequent revolts by Mozarab peasants employed on large estates, probably those of the ruling aristocracy.
-There is also substantial evidence that Mozarabs fought in the defence of the thaghr (front line fortress towns), participating in raids against Christian neighbours and struggles between Muslim factions.
+There is also substantial evidence that Mozarabs fought in the defense of the thaghr (front line fortress towns), participating in raids against Christian neighbours and struggles between Muslim factions.
 For instance, in 936, a significant number of Christians holed up in Calatayud with the rebel Mutarraf, only to be massacred in a desperate stand against the Caliphate forces.

 There is very little evidence of any Christian resistance at Al-Andalus in the 9th century.
 Evidence points to a rapid attrition in the North.
 For instance, during the 1st centuries of Muslim rule, the Mozarab community of Lleida was apparently ruled by a qumis (count) and had its own judiciary, but there is no evidence of any such administration in the later period.